VictorTheCode/rest-api/README.md

-# RestAPI Project using Nextjs
+# RESTAPI Project using Nextjs

 Just a simple api project using nextjs